 Dysuria: painful urination.

 Ejaculate: fluid and sperm (semen) ejected from the penis during male orgasm.

-Ejaculation: discharging semen from the penis during sexual arousal and orgasm.
+Ejaculation: discharging semen from the penis during orgasm.

-Ejaculatory duct: tube in the body where sperm are deposited into the urethra.
+Ejaculatory duct: tube in the body where semen is deposited into the urethra.

 Electrovaporation: a surgical procedure that uses electrical current to destroy excess prostate tissue.